 As of February 2018, the Mexican army had stood up seven MP brigades and was in the process of standing up an eighth.
 As part of the expansion of the military police and its transformation from a small organization focused on installation protection and internal criminal matters to a much larger one engaging with the Mexican civilian population, the Mexican army has greatly expanded its training facilities for military police and created a new MP career path (branch).
 While the officers used for the new MP brigades were initially transferred from other branches, the first class trained specifically for the new MP branch graduates the training program and enters service in 2018.
 A notable characteristic of the new MP brigades is their close relationship, by design, with the local government and population.
 In establishing the first brigades, the Mexican army chose locations where the presence of the military was strongly supported by the local governments.
 As part of the concept for setting up the brigades, government could rescind or replace the newly passed national security law, which makes important contributions to the legal framework within which the MP brigades conduct security operations as well as advancing an alternative concept for how to meet the security challenges facing the nation.

-the materials, funding, and other support to construct the facilities and other required infrastructure where the units are to be based.
+state governments and local businesses agreed to provide the materials, funding, and other support to construct the facilities and other required infrastructure where the units are to be based.
 In Monterrey, for example, where the first brigade was stood up, the Mexican conglomerate CEMEX donated all of the cement for the construction of the facility; in combination with other donations, the facilities housing the brigade are the newest and arguably the nicest in the Mexican military.
-The next brigade will reportedly be established in the tourism-oriented state of cant upsurge in violence from groups such as the Zetas.
+The next brigade will reportedly be established in the tourism-oriented state of Quintana Roo, where there has reportedly been a significant upsurge in violence from groups such as the Zetas.